Counselling & Student Therapy

-As part of our pastoral support at KAA, we offer counselling, art therapy and learning mentor support to students and parents.
+As part of our pastoral support at KAA, we offer a range of counselling, therapeutic and psychological support to students and parents.
+KAA works closely with the NHS Child and Adolescent Mental Health Services (CAHMS) to develop a range of provision which meets different levels of need as required.
+Our Assistant Principal for Inclusion, Niall Dumigan, oversees and coordinates school-based therapy.
 Students are offered these services based on referrals by parents, academy staff or care workers, or by self-referral from students themselves.
-If you think your child would benefit from the services available via Place2Be or KAA Therapies please contact your child’s form tutor, or Mr Dumigan, Assistant Principal – Inclusion.
+If you think your child would benefit from the services available please contact Mr Dumigan on firstname.lastname@example.org or 0207 313 5800.

-Counselling at KS3 is provided by Place2Be, the leading UK provider of school-based mental health support.
-Place2Be provides the academy with clinical staff and highly trained volunteers to help students to achieve their full potential and deal positively with the challenges they face.
+Counselling services at the academy are provided by Place2Be, the leading UK provider of school-based mental health support.
+Place2Be provides the academy with clinical staff and highly trained volunteer counsellors to help students to achieve their full potential and deal positively with the challenges they face.
 They provide both universal and targeted services for our students, including:

 To find out more about the counselling and other support provided please visit the Place2Be website.